clade/PyDAQmx/doc/callback.rst

     from numpy import zeros

-    """This example is a PyDAQmx version of the ContAcq_IntClk.c example It illustrates the use of callback function
+    """This example is a PyDAQmx version of the ContAcq_IntClk.c example It illustrates the use of callback functions

     This example demonstrates how to acquire a continuous amount of data using the DAQ device's internal clock.
-It incrementally store the data in a Python list.
+It incrementally stores the data in a Python list.
     """